 Medical malpractice occurs when a patient is harmed because a medical professional failed to adhere to accepted standards of medical care.
 Most medical malpractice claims are the result of a failure to diagnose, an improper diagnosis, improper medical treatment or failure to advise a patient about the potential dangers associated with a particular medical treatment or a prescription drug.
 Physicians must inform patients of any known risks associated with medical procedures or medications; if the patient would have foregone the procedure or medication if he or she had been informed of the risk, then medical malpractice may have occurred.

 Premises liability occurs when a person is involved in an accident with injuries on the property of another person or entity due to a hazard which was known or should have been known.
 The property owner is legally responsible for injuries which occurred as a result of such a hazard.
-Premises liability claims most often arise from accidents in grocery stores, retail stores, restaurants, parking lots and construction sites.
+Premises liability claims most often arise from accidents such as slip and falls in grocery stores, retail stores, restaurants, parking lots and construction sites.

 If you have suffered a personal injury in the state of Virginia and find yourself injured, unable to work, and facing mounting medical expenses, you need the help of a Tronfeld West & Durrett attorney to help you get your life back on track.
 Contact Tronfeld West & Durrett today.